AnWeber/vscode-httpyac/README.md

 --WebKitFormBoundary
 ```

-GraphQL is supported if the content-type of the request is application/json.
+GraphQL queries are supported.
 Parsing Logic will automatically generate a GraphQL request body from the query and the optional variables.
 GraphQL fragments are also supported and are included in the body by name.

 ```html
 fragment IOParts on Repository {